seatable/seatable-scripts/manual/plugins/common.md

 Arguments

 * table: table object
-* rows: Need to obtain the row data of the relevant data of the calculation formula column
+* rows: row data of the relevant data of the calculation formula column

 Example